A transfer principle: from periods to isoperiodic foliations: Introduction

 Let $\Omega \mathcal M_g$ be the moduli space of abelian differentials on compact genus $g\geq 2$ smooth curves.
 The period of an element $(C,\omega) \in \Omega \mathcal M_g$ is the element of $H^1 (C, \mathbb C)\simeq \text{Hom} ( H_1(C,\mathbb Z), \mathbb C)$ that is defined by

 The periods of an abelian differential do not allow to recover the abelian differential itself, even infinitesimally.
 Actually, it is always possible to find non trivial isoperiodic deformations of a given abelian differential, namely an immersed complex submanifold $L\subset \Omega \mathcal M_g$ such that the period of a form $(C,\omega)\in L$ is a locally constant function, when we use the local identifications of the $H^* (C,\mathbb C)$'s given by the Gauss-Manin connection.
+For instance, if $f_t:C_t\rightarrow C$ is a continuous family of degree $d$ branched coverings over $C$ depending on the parameter $t$, the period map of the family $\omega_t=f_t^*\omega$ is locally constant.

 The case $g=2$ is instructive: every genus two curve is a double cover of $\mathbb P^1 $ ramified over six distinct points, say $0, 1, \infty, x_1, x_2, x_3$.
-An abelian differential on such a curve can be written as the hyperelliptic integrand Picard-Fuchs theory tells us that isoperiodic deformations on $\Omega \mathcal M_2$ are integral curves of the following vector field
+An abelian differential on such a curve can be written as the hyperelliptic integrand Picard-Fuchs theory (see \cite[p.60]{Clemens} for details) tells us that isoperiodic deformations on $\Omega \mathcal M_2$ are integral curves of the following vector field

 \begin{small}